Influencer Backdoor Attack on Semantic Segmentation: Experiments

-\textbf{Trigger overlaps pixels of multiple classes.} When creating poisoned samples, the trigger is always positioned inside a single class.
-In this experiment, we poison the dataset without such a constraint.
-The backdoored models achieve similar performance of ASR, PBA and CBA w/o considering the constraint.
-A similar conclusion can also be drawn in the Poisoned Test.
-The details are in Appendix C.
+\textbf{Trigger overlaps pixels of multiple classes or victim pixels.} When creating poisoned samples, the trigger is always positioned within a single class and the trigger cannot be positioned on non-victim pixels.
+In this experiment, we poison the dataset without such constraints.
+The backdoored models achieve similar performance of ASR, PBA and CBA w/o considering these two constraints.
+The details of this experiment are given in Appendix~\ref{app:class_overlap} and Appendix~\ref{app:victim_overlap} respectively.

-\textbf{Trigger overlaps victim pixels.} We consider practical scenarios of segmentation backdoor attacks where the trigger cannot be positioned on non-victim pixels.
-If the trigger can be positioned on victim pixels, IBA as well as our proposed improvements perform similarly well as expected.
-The conclusion holds true both in data poisoning for training and in Poisoned Test.
-Please see Appendix D for more details.

 \textbf{Trigger Size.} The experiments with different trigger sizes are also conducted, such as $30\times30, 55\times55, 80\times80$.
-They all work to different extents, as shown in Appendix E. Due to stealthiness, attackers prefer small triggers in general.
+They all work to different extents, as shown in Appendix~\ref{app:trigger_size}.
+Due to stealthiness, attackers prefer small triggers in general.
 In this work, we consider a small trigger compared to the image, i.e., $(55\times55)/(512\times1024)=0.57\%$ in Cityscapes, which is a small value.

-\textbf{PRL with different number of relabeled pixels} This experiment studies the effect of the number of pixels \textbf{Q} being mislabeled in our proposed PRL.
-We set \textbf{Q} to be 10, 100, 500, 1000, 5000, 10000, 50000, and 100000 with a poisoning rate of $5\%$.
-We observe that the attack success rate rises when \textbf{Q} is increased to 100 and then becomes stable until the \textbf{Q} reaches 50000.
-When too many pixels are randomly relabeled in the training images, the segmentation models trained on them can degrade as expected.
-Overall, our proposed PRL is insensitive to the hyper-parameter \textbf{Q}.
-Results supporting our conclusion are in Appendix F.

-\textbf{Different victim classes or multiple victim classes.} To further show the effectiveness of the studied baseline IBA, we first conduct experiments with different combinations of victim classes and target classes, e.g., \textit{rider} to \textit{road} and \textit{building} to \textit{sky}.
-Given the poisoning rate of $15\%$, they all can achieve a certain ASR and maintain the performance on benign pixels and clean images, as shown in Tab.~\ref{exp.ablClass}.
-The backdoor performance on different combinations can differ from each other given the natural relationship between different classes.
-For instance, buildings are always adjacent to the sky, which might make it easier to mislead the class of \textit{building} to \textit{sky}.
+\textbf{Different victim classes or multiple victim classes.} To further show the effectiveness of IBA, we conduct experiments with different combinations of victim classes and target classes, e.g., \textit{rider} to \textit{road} and \textit{building} to \textit{sky}.
+Given the poisoning rate of $15\%$, they can all achieve a certain ASR and maintain the performance on benign pixels and clean images, as shown in Appendix.\ref{app:multiplevictim}.

-We also explore the setting with multiple victim classes.
-As shown in the second part of Tab.~\ref{exp.ablClass}, IBA can still successfully backdoor segmentation models for misleading multiple classes.
-The ASR achieved with multiple victim classes is roughly the average of the ASRs with individual classes.
-The models backdoored with multiple victim classes show slightly lower PBA and CBA, which is expected since fewer true labels and more wrong labels are provided for training.